rubyDoomsday/rubydoomsday.github.io/work/data_engineering/_posts/2024-04-04-data-convention-over-configuration.md

 This is broken up into three distinct checks; General formatting, Linting, and dbt specific validations.
 [DBT Checkpoint](https://github.com/dbt-checkpoint) is the key to ensuring that minimum testing levels are achieved.
 If you haven't seen it before I highly recommend it.
-This will ensure that our dbt project can be compiled, models have met the minimum testing requirements, and that our properties files are in sync with our data.
+This will ensure that our dbt project can be compiled, that models have met the minimum testing requirements, and that our properties files are in sync with our data.
 These checks are vital to keeping our code clean and functional.
-Best of all it is automated, so it removes the human error from our development process.
+Best of all it is automated, so it removes human error from our development process.
 Code reviews can now focus on the functionality of our code and not get bogged down in the minutia of syntax.

 This is a great example of how pre-commit can be leveraged to streamline our development process by enforcing several conventions beyond testing.
-I'm not sure who I am quoting here when I say "lines are cheap, brain power is expensive."
-I think what this person was say is that clean code is easier to read and therefore use.
+I'm not sure who I am quoting here when I say "Lines are cheap, brain power is expensive."
+I think what this person was saying is that clean code is easier to read and therefore use.
 Linting code is a simple and effective way to keep code easy to read and more importantly debug.
 Establishing a convention that works for your team is simple using a dbt or jinja flavored [template engine](https://docs.sqlfluff.com/en/stable/configuration.html#dbt-templater) for sqlfluff.
 I won't bore you with the nuances of [sqlfluff config](https://docs.sqlfluff.com/en/stable/configuration.html#default-configuration) as the docs are far more informative than I can be in this brief article.
-Needless to say implementing these two automations goes a long way in establishing well documented conventions within a project that are automatically enforced.
+Needless to say implementing these two automations goes a long way in establishing well-documented conventions within a project that are automatically enforced.

 ### Streamlining Deployment and Management with Git and dbt